scotstan/bonsai-simulink/samples/chemical-process-optimization/README.md

 ## Switching between Benchmark and Bonsai Block

 The controller block in ChemicalProcessOptimization.slx allows you to use the same file for both the benchmark controller and the bonsai brain.
-Simply right click on the block, then choose Variant-> Label Mode Active Choice -> Bonsai.
+Simply double click on the block, then choose Source -> "Bonsai".

 <img src="img/variant.png" alt="drawing" width="500"/>